-So yes, a cruise can be a great option for a pre-baby trip.
-Swapping cooking and cleaning for a sunny Caribbean cruise with great food and shows can be a great way to recharge.
+Taking a cruise can be a great option for a pre-baby trip.
+Swapping cooking and cleaning for a sunny Caribbean vacation with great food, relaxing ocean views, and quality entertainment can be a great way to recharge.

 There are plenty of safe, stress free onboard events and shore excursions.
 Welcoming mothers to be, cruise lines advertise the appeal of spas and other relaxation activities,

-It is fairly consistent across the major cruise lines, that expecting mothers cannot sail once they are 24 weeks pregnant.
+It is fairly consistent across all the major cruise lines to prohibit expecting mothers from sailing once they are 24 weeks pregnant.
 A ship may be at sea for days away from medical care and lacks adequate prenatal or infant care facilities onboard, a risky situation.

-Should onshore assistance be necessary, the availability and quality of health care options may differ significantly in cruise destinations.
+Should onshore assistance be necessary, the availability and quality of health care options may differ significantly between various cruise destinations.
 Accordingly, it is suggested to review all aspects of the proposed itinerary with a medical professional to highlight any issues and determine how best to manage them.

 Expecting travelers should also be aware of any transportation issues related to their trip.
-Would be moms can usually fly later into pregnancy than cruise ships allow.
-Most airlines cite 36 weeks as a cutoff, however, a ten hour flight to Europe may not be ideal or comfortable for some.
+Soon-to-be moms can usually fly later into pregnancy than cruise ships allow.
+Most airlines cite 36 weeks as a cutoff, however, a ten hour flight to Europe may not be ideal (or comfortable) for some.